hatem93/lillydoo-task/README.md

 # LILLYDOO TASK

-This Repo is the implementation for the following task for the position : "Address book for LILLYDOO"
+This Repo is the implementation for the following task : "Address book for LILLYDOO"

 The main requirements where to implement the following in php.